dragonnodejs/dragonnodejs/README.md

 Minor:
 - Feature: Add "dragonnodejs" function itself to the services.
 Specially need it for the bundles
 Trivial:
-- Change: Remove unneeded default configuration "." for the "directory" in the environmentconfig
+- Change: Remove unneeded default configuration "." for the "directory" in the config

 ### 2.0.0
 Major: